tscanlin/developers.optimizely.com/src/content/rest/customer_profiles/dcpattributes/1-read.md

     "name": "is_high_value_customer"
   }
 ---
-Reads DCP Attribute Metadata for a given DCP Datasource
+Reads Attribute Metadata for a given DCP Datasource